medic/cht-docs/content/en/apps/guides/forms/_index.md

 ---
-title: Forms
+title: "Building and Maintaining Forms"
+linkTitle: "Forms"
-weight:
+weight: 100
 description: >
- Managing and using forms in the CHT.
+ Managing and using forms in the CHT
 ---